States we lend in

 If you’re a first-time homebuyer, then buying a home is completely new to you.
 As such, you need all the information you can get to make a sound home buying decision.

 There’s a lot of advice online for first-time home buyers in Washington State.
 But you’re in a hurry.
-So we’ve selected five of the most important things you should know about buying your first house in Washington in 2022.
+So, we’ve selected five of the most important things you should know about buying your first house in Washington in 2026.

-Those are a few of the things you should know, as a first-time home buyer in Washington State.
-So let’s explore these topics…
+Here are a few of the things you should know, as a first-time home buyer in Washington State.
+So let’s explore these topics.

-The mortgage industry has loosened up a bit over the last few months following uncertainty surrounding the recent health crisis.
+The mortgage industry has tightened up a bit over the recent past following uncertainty with the economy.
 As a result, it may be slightly easier to qualify for a mortgage loan today than it was in the past.

 The point is, you shouldn’t make assumptions about your ability to qualify for a home loan.
 Contact us today, and we’ll review your financial situation to determine if you’re a good candidate for a mortgage loan.

-As a result of these trends, first-time home buyers in Washington will encounter higher housing costs than those who purchased over the last couple of years.
+As a result of these trends, first-time home buyers in Washington will encounter higher housing costs than those who purchased over the last few years.
 So be sure to research the market ahead of time, and go into it with a realistic view of what you can afford.

 The primary reason why home prices have risen so fast in Washington over the past few years has to do with inventory – or the lack of it.
 In most cities across the state, the current supply of homes is falling short of demand.

 This is especially true in the Seattle metro area, where supply is severely limited, though the supply situation is easing up somewhat.
-Seattle – and the surrounding King County area – has just around a 0.8-month supply of housing available for buyers at this current time.
+Seattle has just around a 1.86-month supply of housing available for buyers at this current time.
+And the surrounding King County area has a bit less at 1.50-month’s supply.

 What does this mean to you, as a first-time home buyer in Washington?
 It means you should be prepared for some competition, and be ready to move quickly when the right house comes along.